Jacob-D-000/cbp-Recursive-Name-Changer/README.md

 Game plan: My first step was to create a c project in code blocks.
 This project is probably going to go through hell as my testing dummy but as long as the singularity doesn't occur in my life time, I think I'll be ok.

 The next step is to figure out how I should write this code.
 My initial thought was to simply write a powershell script.
 But an I/O file might be a better choice.
 Since the cbp files are written in xml, I could use a python library or something to write this function.
-I'm not sure yet, but I'll defiantly think about it over lunch
+I'm not sure yet, but I'll defiantly think about it over lunch.

+I've decided my best strat is to plan a flowchart out.
+I'll but it on git once I've completely worked out how to use lucid chart.
+I'll work on it tonight I think